 Dental implants are tiny, titanium posts placed in the jawbone under the gums to support artificial teeth where natural teeth are missing.
 Over a period of time, the jawbone actually attaches itself to these posts, providing a strong foundation for the artificial teeth attached to them.

 Anyone who is missing teeth and can benefit from increased chewing efficiency, and improved appearance or speech, is a candidate for dental implants.
 Implants can be the solution when it has become difficult or impossible to wear removable dentures.
 Portions of the jaw that are missing due to a facial trauma, disease, or birth defect can often be reconstructed using implants.

 Your doctor will determine if you are a candidate for dental implants.
 As a rule, age is not a barrier to implant treatment if you are in good health.
 In fact, many people of all ages are choosing dental implants over other procedures, because the result is a natural appearance that is intended to be permanent.

 Over a period of time, the jawbone associated with missing teeth atrophies or is reabsorbed.
 This often leaves a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.
 To overcome this condition, Drs.
-Darab, Richardson & Hill perform bone grafting.
+Darab and Richardson perform bone grafting.

 Bone grafting is a surgical procedure to help your body regrow bone.
 It allows the doctors to build a suitable foundation for dental implants that restore functionality and esthetic appearance.
 In this procedure, the doctor takes a small piece of bone, usually from another area of the jaw or chin, and grafts it onto the jawbone where the dental implant is needed.
 Over a period of time, the body grows new bone over the graft, making it suitable for a the implant.